 Question Yes No Comment Planning 1.
 Have all implementing partners been identified?
-If not, what steps remain and proposed timeline Yes 2.
+If not, what steps remain and proposed timeline 2.
 Have TORs for key project staff been finalized and ready to advertise?
-Please attach to the submission No Work on progress for final submission 3.
+Please attach to the submission Yes 3.
 Have project sites been identified?
 If not, what will be the process and timeline Yes Have local communities and government offices been consulted/ sensitized on the existence of the project?
 Please state when this was done or when it will be done.
 Yes During consultation process and concept note selection.
 5. Has any preliminary analysis/ identification of lessons learned/ existing activities been done?
-If not, wha analysis remains to be done to enable implementation and proposed timeline?
+If not, what analysis remains to be done to enable implementation and proposed timeline?
 YES 6.
 Have beneficiary criteria been identified?
 If not, what will be the process and timeline.
-No joint with youth-CSOs at the inception phase 7.
+Yes 7.
 Have any agreements been made with the relevant Government counterparts relating to project implementation sites, approaches, Government contribution?
-No At the inception phase 8.
+Yes 8.
 Have clear arrangements been made on project implementing approach between project recipient organizations?
-No At the inception phase 9.
-What other preparatory activities need to be undertaken before actual project implementation can begin and how long will this take? ١ N/A Gender 10.
-Did UN gender expertise inform the design of the project (e.g. has a gender adviser/expert/focal point or UN Women colleague provided input)?
+Yes 9.
+What other preparatory activities need to be undertaken before actual project implementation can begin and how long will this take?
+N/A Gender 10.
+Did UN gender expertise inform the design of the project (e.g. has a gender adviser/expert/focal point of UN Women colleague provided input)?
 YES PBF Secretariat at UNDP Khartou 11.
 Did consultations with women and/or youth organizations inform the design of the project?
 YES 12.
 Are the indicators and targets in the results framework disaggregated by sex and age?
 YES 13.
 Does the budget annex include allocations towards GEWE for all activities and clear justifications for GEWE allocations?
 YES